tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/section_9.md

   - name the Question label `questionLabel`
   - name the Preogress view `progressView`
 - Do the same for the true and false buttons.
 Named them `trueButton` and `falseButton`.
+- Add IBAction when eiher the true or false button gets pressed.
+  - Add the true button and false buttons, name it `answerButtonPressed`.

 ---